 The Africana Research Center (ARC) offers Dissertation Fellow Awards offered in conjunction with the College of the Liberal Arts’ Departmental Dissertation Release Awards.
 These combined awards are for Humanities graduate students who are working on African Diaspora-related topics in their dissertations.
 The ARC augments the Department Dissertation Release Award by providing a $1,000 grant to support research and related activities.
 Awardees will become ARC Dissertation Fellows, and they may engage with ARC Postdoctoral Fellows in professional development workshops and writing-in-progress workshops.
 ARC fellows profit from a stimulating intellectual environment while gaining practical strategies for negotiating the job market, fine-tuning their pedagogical skills, and preparing their work for publication.

-The Alumni Association Dissertation Award provides funding and recognition to outstanding full-time doctoral students who have passed their comprehensive exams and have received approval of the dissertation topic, or to M.F.A. students in their final year.
-This award is considered to be among the most prestigious available to Penn State graduate students and recognizes outstanding achievement in scholarship and professional accomplishment.
+Provides funding and recognition to outstanding full-time doctoral students and is considered to be among the most prestigious available to Penn State graduate students that recognizes outstanding achievement in scholarship and professional accomplishment.

 Each academic year, the Center selects up to four graduate students for the CDD Dissertation Fellows Program.
 Fellows must be enrolled in a College of the Liberal Arts department or program and meet the eligibility requirements of the Humanities Initiative Dissertation Release program.
 Their dissertation also must reflect the CDD’s concern with civic life and the character and quality of public discourse.
 CDD Dissertation Fellows Program will receive a one-semester (fall or spring) release from teaching and a $1000 research grant that can be spent on travel, books and supplies, and other expenses related to their research.
 They also will participate in a faculty-led Dissertation Writing Group and have access to office space in 210 Sparks Building.
 In return, CDD Dissertation Fellows are expected to participate in Center activities and present their research at a public colloquium during the spring semester.